-A synthesis of historical accounts of European scientific cooperation on Big Science and RIs demonstrates their role in unlocking scientific potential in European countries and regions.
-The global political history connects the two concepts of Big Science and Research Infrastructures; indeed, RIs in Europe follow the evolution of Big Science from the Cold War.
-Although RIs differ with the latter given the emphasis on public goods rather than military or national security objectives.
-Nevertheless, science and technology have had a critical role in shaping geopolitics; during the race to develop new energy sources, transport systems, military technologies, as several large-scale programs were launched by industrialised countries.
-Big Science was conceived as a powerful means to guarantee scientific coordination, collaboration, and integration between fragmented scientific initiatives and to align European countries' intergovernmental and collaborative interests on a large scale.
+A synthesis of historical accounts of European scientific cooperation through RIs demonstrates their role in unlocking scientific potential in European countries and regions.
+The global political history connects the two concepts of Big Science and Research Infrastructures.
+Science and technology have had a critical role in shaping geopolitics; during the race to develop new energy sources, transport systems, military technologies, as several large-scale programs were launched by industrialised countries.
+However RIs, as open access research platforms in Europe predate this trend.
+Libraries and collections open to external users were common place since antiquity.
+More recently, neither the CERN nor the EMBL were connected to traditional "Big Science".

+RIs differ thus from the post-Cold War Big Science given their focus on public goods rather than military or national security objectives2.
+The European RI initiative, launched in 2000, was conceived as a powerful means to guarantee scientific coordination, collaboration, and integration between fragmented scientific initiatives and to align European countries' intergovernmental and collaborative interests on a large scale.
 Since then, a shift of focus towards innovation in a systemic view has occurred in Europe, transforming the landscape.

 Nowadays, science is a more active player in societal issues and researchers are asked to develop more effective solutions for a sustainable future.
 The societal challenge, from now on, is the balance between handling economic contraction while creating new opportunities considering environmental safeguard.
 "Recovery today and resiliency tomorrow" is more than just hype; it is a call for action.
-The pandemic effects can be a catalysing factor, but a practical global multiplayer cooperation must overcome fragmentation-related issues.
+The COVID-19 pandemic effects can be a catalysing factor, but a practical global multiplayer cooperation must overcome fragmentation-related issues.
 A paradigm shift is required, together with stronger societal cohesion and collaboration in almost all sectors, and policies for accelerating the transition to a knowledge-based economy.
 Science is one of the fittest means to address significant challenges, including increasing environmental risks, food insecurity, pandemics and other health-related risks.
 And it is becoming increasingly multidisciplinary for a more comprehensive approach to complex problems.
 It is a fact that many research projects are operated (and even funded) at a national or regional level.

-The cross-cutting nature of Sustainable Development demands a holistic view; the social, economic and natural sciences are asked to contribute to systemic approaches supporting transformative socioeconomic- financial-ecological systems.
+The cross-cutting nature of Sustainable Development3 demands a holistic view; the social, economic and natural sciences are asked to contribute to systemic approaches supporting transformative socioeconomicfinancial-ecological systems.
 Increasing research responsibility for societal challenges opens a new scenario for ERICs towards an integrated and cross-domain strategy.
-Development of pathways for the ecological transition asks for the planning and diffusion of new technological, economic, social, and innovation models built upon new knowledge in energy production, storage and distribution, natural resource exploitation and environmental monitoring, logistic, resources supply and treatment and health.
+Development of pathways for the ecological transition requires planning and diffusion of new technological, economic, social, and innovation models built upon new knowledge in energy production, storage and distribution, natural resource exploitation and environmental monitoring, logistic, resources supply and treatment and health.